youngboy/engine-docs/source/caching.md

 The histogram uses differently-colored bars to represent cache vs. non-cache requests.
 So you can easily see that the cached requests are much much faster, with Engine responding to those requests in microseconds rather than the 50-100 milliseconds it would take to hit the underlying server.

-<h3 id="footnotes" name="footnotes">Footnotes</h3>

-> \* Apollo Server includes built-in support for Apollo Cache Control from version 1.2.0 onwards.
-If you are using `express-graphql`, we recommend you switch to Apollo Server to use caching.
-Both `express-graphql` and Apollo Server are based on the [`graphql-js`](https://github.com/graphql/graphql-js) reference implementation, and switching should only require changing a few lines of code.

-> We're working with the community to add support for Apollo Cache Control to other server libraries.
-[Contact us](mailto:support@apollographql.com)   if you are interested in joining the community to work on support for `express-graphql`.